FilipAngelov/MSE-Time-Series-Forecasting-Stock-Market/README.md

 ![image](Data/trading_days.png)

-We are converting the time series data to a supervised learning structure to solve the problem as a regression or classification.

 Dataset was split into train and validation period based on a cutoff date.
 Various validation periods were tried like leaving the most recent 30, 100, and 300 days for validation and using the rest for train.

 A separate Test dataset file containing timeseries data for the same 22 stock starting from 2020-Aug-26 running for 30 days until 2020-Sep-25 was used to test models.